linode/docs/docs/products/tools/marketplace/guides/restyaboard/index.md

 1. You can reset the default admin password by visiting admin panel at the bottom right of the Restyaboard panel.
 You can also visit the users page direct at `http://192.0.2.0/#/users`, replacing `192.0.2.0` with your instance's IP address.

-Now that you’ve accessed your dashboard, check out [the official Restyaboard documentation](https://restya.com/board/docs/install-restyaboard-linode-marketplace-tutorial/) to learn how to add users and further utilize your Restyaboard instance.
+Now that you’ve accessed your dashboard, check out [the official Restyaboard documentation](https://restya.com/board/docs/install-restyaboard-linode-marketplace-tutorial/) to learn how to add users and further use your Restyaboard instance.

 {{% content "marketplace-update-note-shortguide" %}}